Imagine this scenario:

 As a couple starts out on their new parenthood journey, there will be conflicts, like the scenario mentioned.
 It is obvious that the wife in the scenario had expectations of her husband to stay at home to help out with the baby.
 But the husband didn’t know.
 Her husband probably didn’t expect that there was a need to make a change in his lifestyle and to help out more with the responsibilities at home.
 She probably hoped that her husband would wake up to help with the baby when the baby cries in the middle of the night.
 But he didn’t know.
 He also probably had the expectations of her being the main carer of the baby and thus did not know how and if he should be involved.

 Although many know the fact that parenthood is not an easy feat, yet many neglect the heart preparations one should do before the arrival of their baby.
-Like us, many were caught up with the excitement of preparing for the baby’s room – which is important, don’t get me wrong.
+Like us, many were caught up in the excitement of preparing for the baby’s room – which is important, don’t get me wrong.
 But finding time to discuss the future together with your spouse will surely help strengthen your parenthood team (you and your spouse) and minimize conflicts in the parenting journey ahead.

 1. Setting clear family values